TheorieMPQ/cluster-guide/th-top_installation_from_scratch.md

 **Note that when the master reboots, the worker nodes won't automatically reboot.
 You should issue a manual reboot for the nodes with** `pdsh -w c[1-4],g[1-2] reboot`.
 If the nodes are not reachable via ssh then use the ipmitool as done above to issue a hard power reset.

 Check the slurm status with `sinfo`.
-If the node `STATE` is `down` (typically what happens after nodes reboot) then you need to bring them back by
+If the node `STATE` is `down` then you need to bring them back by
 ```
 scontrol update nodename=c[1-4],g[1-2] state=resume
 ```